bluesky/bluesky/docs/tiled.md

 - uploading metadata from Run Start, Event Descriptor, and Run Stop documents
 - uploading tabular data from the Event documents
-- registering externally-written array (e.g. image) data references in Resource and Datum or StreamResource and StreamDatum documents
+- registering externally-written array (e.g. image) data referenced in Resource and Datum or StreamResource and StreamDatum documents

 ## Access the Data